-Many states provide financial assistance to low income families during the hot and humid summer.
-A focus is on providing for people who are most at risk, and this would include seniors, families with young children, and the disabled.
-Programs can help pay cooling and air conditioning bills or some states will oversee services that provide free fans or air conditioners.
+Many states provide financial assistance to low income families during the hot and humid summer months.
+A focus is on providing for people who are most at risk, and this would include seniors, families with young children, and the disabled among others.
+Programs can help pay cooling and air conditioning bills, there are protection programs from utility companies so they can’t turn off electricity during the summer, or some states will oversee services that provide free fans or air conditioners.

 If you don’t qualify for any assistance for paying your bills, or if funding is no longer available, then there are some other options.
 For example, many state and major cities open cooling centers.
 These are available to anyone who needs to get out of heat or humidity, and the centers will often distribute free water, serve a meal, or hold recreational activities.
 Another option is for senior citizens and the elderly to stop by a local Agency on Aging office or a senior center.
 Most towns have these locations open to people over the age of 60 or so.
 They will be air conditioned, may distribute free box fans, and are yet another place for people to go to get out of the heat or humidity.

-If your state is not listed below, or if you need more information, find additional details on the LIHEAP program.
-Hundreds of thousands of lower income families and seniors benefit from this program every year.
+If your state is not listed below, or if you need more information, find additional details on the LIHEAP program, including the crisis service.
+Or those government grants can be combined with the resources below.
+Hundreds of thousands of lower income families and seniors benefit from this program every year, including during the summer.

 Alabama has a financial assistance program that opens for enrollment in June.
 Priority is for disabled, senior citizens, and families with young children.
 The state also has a crisis cooling program for the sick; however medical requirements are generally waived for the elderly.
 Call 800-392-8098 for information.